ogilliland/hex-clock/README.md

-# hex-clock
+# Hex Clock
-Visualizing the color of time
+An experiment in representing time with color.
+Yes, it's always dark